The first week of virtual schooling is done. How did D.C. do?

 Teachers said while most of their students in kindergarten and up had technology their first week, some had broken cameras or programs that did not work.
 The technology help hotline that the city set up was so busy in the first few days that many parents couldn’t get through.
 The school system added more help to the hotline later in the week.

-Liz Koenig, prekindergarten teacher at LaSalle-Backus Education Campus in Northeast Washington, said she connected with all but two of her 16 students this week and most of them could participate in virtual learning on their parents’ phones if they did not yet have a tablet.
+Liz Koenig, prekindergarten teacher at LaSalle-Backus Education Campus in Northeast Washington, said she connected with all but two of her 16 students this week and most of them could participate in virtual learning on their parents’ phones if they did not yet have tablets.

 Koening has her own preschooler and first-grader in the school system, and her husband is also a city teacher.
-There were times last week where all four of them were simultaneously in virtual classes.
+There were times last week when all four of them were simultaneously in virtual classes.
 If her youngest child struggled or lost focus, there was not much Koenig could do to help.
 One time, the preschooler fell over some blocks and crashed the class Koenig was teaching.

 Across the city, enrollment is down for the two prekindergarten grades, and Koenig understands: She is also considering putting her 3-year-old back in day care.

 “I am trying my best, but it’s a poor substitute for my kids.
-I’m reading stories, I’m trying to be engaging,” she said.
+I’m reading stories; I’m trying to be engaging,” she said.
 “But I also understand as a parent, if you think that it’s more important to take your preschooler for a walk outside, I am not going to tell you not to.”

 Deanna Wright, a kindergarten teacher at Boone Elementary in Southeast Washington, said she’s impressed with how parents have managed the first week of school.
 Sixteen of her 18 students regularly attended classes the first week.
 Parents texted her when they were running late to sign on and frequently called her with questions about how their children were supposed to be completing assignments.